Phoenix STS Logo

 The Role of a Fire Warden

-A fire warden (or fire marshal) is a designated person responsible for fire safety within a specific area of the workplace.
-Their role is critical in preventing fires and ensuring safe evacuation when emergencies occur.
+A fire warden (or fire marshal) is the named person responsible for fire safety in a set area of the workplace.
+They help prevent fires and guide a safe evacuation in an emergency.

 Key Responsibilities